 - 1/2 cup dry white wine (or substitute 1 1/2 teaspoons, to taste, of white vinegar at the end)

 - 1/2 cup Parmesan cheese

-Prep your asparagus: Prepare the asparagus by breaking off and discarding the tough ends – take one or two spears and hold near the tip and the end and bend.
+Prepare the asparagus by breaking off and discarding the tough ends – take one or two spears and hold near the tip and the end and bend.
 It will naturally break at the tough part.
 Line up the tip ends with the rest of the asparagus and slice through all the spears at once where the first one broke.
 Don’t worry about waste, you’ll toss those tough ends in your stock.

-In a 3 or 4 quart heavy saucepan or Dutch oven, heat 3 Tbsp butter on medium heat.
+In a 3 or 4 quart heavy saucepan or Dutch oven, heat olive oil over medium heat.
 Add the onion and cook for a few minutes until translucent.
 Add salt and pepper.
-Add the rice and cook for 3 minutes or so, stirring until nicely coated in the oil and becoming translucent around the edges.
+Add the rice and cook for 3 minutes or so, stirring until rice is nicely coated in the oil and becoming translucent around the edges.

-While the onions and rice are cooking, bring the stock and tough asparagus ends to a simmer in a saucepan, and cook the asparagus.
-Don’t discard the cooking water yet, you may need to add it to the risotto if you need more liquid.
+While the onions and rice are cooking, bring the chicken stock and tough asparagus ends to a simmer in a saucepan.
+You’ll use the stock in the risotto & discard the tough ends of the asparagus (or use them in your green smoothies, later.)

 Now add more stock in 1/2 cup increments to the risotto, stirring gently for about 3 minutes until the liquid is nearly absorbed.
 Repeat until rice is al dente, an additional three or four times.
 This should take about 15 minutes.
 (If your rice is absorbing the stock faster or slower than three minutes, adjust your heat.)